gkapfham/sbst2016-paper/README.md

 For your quick reference, here is a reference for the paper:

-> Gregory M. Kapfhammer, Chris J. Wright and Phil McMinn.
+> Gregory M. Kapfhammer, Chris J. Wright, and Phil McMinn.
 > Hitchhikers Need Free Vehicles!
 Shared Repositories for Statistical Analysis in SBST.
 > International Workshop on Search-Based Software Testing (SBST 2016).